 Mad Lilies has a backbone of steel, and this comes from my truly exceptional team.
 Every single person who has donned the Mad Lilies uniform has possessed both a sparkling talent and a serious amount of dedication and hard work.
-So, a massive debt of thanks is due to the current team: Becs, Rebeca, Katy, Aneta, Jill F, Jill R, Jane, Keeley, Shereen, Susan, Georgia, and Garry, as well as all those who came before and all who will follow – none of this would be possible without them!
+So, a massive debt of thanks is due to the current team: Becs, Katy, Aneta, Jill F, Jill R, Jane, Andi, Keeley, Shereen, Susan, Georgia, Kerry, Amanda and Russ, as well as all those who came before and all who will follow – none of this would be possible without them!

 My husband Darren also deserves a pretty big shout out.
 He has been nothing but supportive during this floral rollercoaster.
 His practical advice, creative vision, patience and provision of gin in large quantities means more than I can put into words!